Kava, Iran

-Kava (كوا, also Romanized as Kavā, Kevā, and Kovā; also known as Kavaz) is a village in Ashrestaq Rural District, Yaneh Sar District, Behshahr County, Mazandaran Province, Iran.
-According to the 2016 census, its population is 568 people in 164 families.
-Increased from 299 people in 2006.
+Kava (كوا) (Note: Also romanized as Kavā, Kevā, and Kovā; also known as Kavaz) is a village in Ashrestaq Rural District of Yaneh Sar District in Behshahr County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 299 in 68 households.
+The following census in 2011 counted 132 people in 48 households.
+The 2016 census measured the population of the village as 568 people in 164 households.